futoin/specs/draft/ftn8_security_concept.md

 #### 2.11.4.3.
 Performance tradeoff

-In most cases, it's not feasibile to generate a new derived key for every message, so Invoker should be able to reuse the key at own discretion.
+In most cases, it's not feasible to generate a new derived key for every message, so Invoker should be able to reuse the key at own discretion.

 As a defensive measure, Executor peer is allowed to reject requests, if derived key